electric-cloud/EC-Chef/README.md

 ####Required files:####
     1. Create a file called ecplugin.properties inside EC-Chef directory with the below mentioned contents.
-       EC_AGENT_IP is the machine on which we have installed chef libraries and Electric Flow Agent above.
+       EC_AGENT_IP is the machine on which we have installed chef libraries and CloudBees Flow Agent above.
     2. Edit Configurations.json file.

 ####Contents of ecplugin.properties:####